sh-roisin/Cognitive-Research-Article-Society/README.md

 * Please note, questions should account for roughly 45 minutes of discussion, and leave time for the two questions we ask at the end of each meet:
 	1. How does this paper link to the paper we previously discussed?
 	2. Feedback: Why did you like/dislike this paper?
 How did you find this meet?
-Is there anything you'd change, or like to see more of in the next time?
+Is there anything you'd change, or like to see more of next time?

 For inspiration...